ranemirusG/toolbox-notes/infosec/nmap.md

 # ORDENAR ESTO
 ############################################################
-## Snippets

-### Commands and flags for first scan
-nmap -sC -sV -oN output.txt $IP nmap -sS -p- -oN all-ports.txt $IP
-	 run a version scan with default scripts to enumerate these ports further:
-	 example: nmap -sC -sV 80,6379 $IP nmap -sS -sV -A -O -Pn $IP nmap -T4 -A -p- $IP

-# A typical nmap scan
-nmap -A -T4 scanme.nmap.org

-nmap -sS -Pn -T4 -p 0–999 <ip>
-With -sS being a stealth scan (which avoid the 3 part handshake to avoid detection, which is great for a quick port scan).-Pn disables ping and only scans for open ports, again to avoid detection. -T4 slightly quickens the scan, although it is a bit more agressive.

-nmap -A -Pn -T4 -p21,80,2222 <ip>
-Now we know about port 21, 80 and 2222 we can get more info on them by using the -A flag

--sV
-Probe open ports to determine service/version info

--O
-Enable OS detection

--A
-if we don't care about how loud we are, we can enable "aggressive" mode. equivalent to `-sV -O -sC --traceroute`

--Pn ----> tells Nmap to not bother pinging the host before scanning it
 The following switches are of particular note:

 -f:- Used to fragment the packets (i.e. split them into smaller pieces) making it less likely that the packets will be detected by a firewall or IDS.
 An alternative to -f, but providing more control over the size of the packets: --mtu <number>, accepts a maximum transmission unit size to use for the packets sent.
 This must be a multiple of 8.

 --scan-delay <time>ms:- used to add a delay between packets sent.
 This is very useful if the network is unstable, but also for evading any time-based firewall/IDS triggers which may be in place.

 --badsum:- this is used to generate in invalid checksum for packets.
 Any real TCP/IP stack would drop this packet, however, firewalls may potentially respond automatically, without bothering to check the checksum of the packet.
 As such, this switch can be used to determine the presence of a firewall/IDS.

 -A